alexfernandez/prototypes/README.md

 ### string.unescapeForWeb()

-Unescapes everything that unescape does plus "+", and can also be applied on the result more than once without generating `URIError:
+Unescapes everything that unescape does, and also "+" and "/", and can also be applied on the result more than once without generating `URIError:
 URI malformed` as `decodeURIComponent()` does.
 Example: